szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Application environment (os.environ)``: Additional environment vars to set on application start.

+* ``Memory Limit``: Renderer memory limit; set to 0 to disable.
+If > 0, the app will try to free memory after the limit is reached.
+Accepted formats: 3.5GB, 2GB, 2048MB, 1_000_000.
+Minimum: 2GB.

 **API Keys**

 * ``OpenAI API KEY``: Required for the OpenAI API.
 If you wish to use custom endpoints or local APIs, then you may enter any value here.